DingDingFan/Whole-genome-duplication/Ohnolog/Readme.md

   Secondly,we detect t 2:1 the orthorlogues according to the single best reciprocal hit.

-  Here we recommend to remove Ohnolog on the same contigs which mostly be generated from tandem duplication.
+  Here, we recommend to remove Ohnolog on the same contigs which mostly be generated from tandem duplication.

 ## pipeline dependencies